-- Step 2: Give each student a cup with ice cream and ask which state of matter it would be.
+- Step 2: Give each student a cup with ice cream and ask which state of matter it is.

-- Step 3: Show the students the soda and ask which state of matter it would be.
+- Step 3: Show the students the soda and ask which state of matter it is.

 - Allow students to pour their soda over their ice cream to see all three phases of matter.
 Pass out straws, spoons, and napkins.